rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-18-e066304eed315138-suspension-of-trading-in-debentures-of-360-one-prime-limited.md

 stocks:
 - 360ONEPL
 tags:
+- 360-one-prime
+- corporate-action
-- debentures
+- debt-securities
 - ncd
 - redemption
-- trading-suspension
-- 360-one-prime
-- debt-market
-- corporate-action
+- suspension
 title: Suspension of Trading in Debentures of 360 ONE PRIME LIMITED
 ---